0

 • Time: 15–20 minutes

 Use this worksheet as a formative assessment after a read-aloud about gardening or a hands-on seed-planting activity.
 It serves as an excellent exit ticket to verify that students understand the chronological order of growth.
 Teachers should observe whether students correctly place the sprout before the seedling to gauge their grasp of developmental stages.
-Expect completion within 15 to 20 minutes depending on whether students draw or write.
+Expect completion within 15 to 20 minutes depending on whether students draw or write their responses.